Participatory Democracy Party

-Participatory Democracy Party (Turkish: Katılımcı Demokrasi Partisi, KADEP) is a pro-Kurdish rights party in Turkey.
+Participatory Democracy Party (Turkish: Katılımcı Demokrasi Partisi, KADEP) was a pro-Kurdish rights party in Turkey.
 The party was created in 2006 by Şerafettin Elçi, the former Minister of Public Works.

-In the 2011 Turkish general election, Elçi run with the Labour, Democracy and Freedom Bloc; it was elected in the Diyarbakır Province.
+In the 2011 Turkish general election, Elçi ran with the Labour, Democracy and Freedom Bloc; it was elected in the Diyarbakır Province.

-On May 27 2019, party merged into Turkey Kurdistan Democratic Party.
+On May 27 2019, the party merged into the Turkey Kurdistan Democratic Party.